GBLSMA/docassemble-MotionTutorial/README.md

 This text always displays.
 {% endraw %}
 ```
 There are a few things to notice.
-First, we no longer are using the double brackets {% raw %}{{ var }}{% endraw %}.
+First, we are no longer using the double brackets {% raw %}{{ var }}{% endraw %}.
 Instead, we are using a single bracket followed by a % sign. {% raw %}{% ... %}{% endraw %}.
 This syntax is used for control structures in Word templates.
 Also, notice the `p` following the `%`.
 This tells Docassemble to remove the line that has the `if` statement on it.
 Use this whenever the line with the `if` statement doesn't contain any other information.
 A {% raw %}{%p if %}{% endraw %} statement must always be matched with a {% raw %}{%p endif %}{% endraw %} statement.
 If you use the `p` in the opening line, it also needs to be used in the closing line, and vice versa.

 You can go very far in creating any template that represents a legal pleading just by using `text` variables and `yesno` variables with `if` statements.
 As an exercise, finish replacing all of the text you want to be able to change in your template with the variable names you gather in the interview.
 Use the `if` control structure for text that only conditionally displays.
 Remember to use the {% raw %}{%p if ... %}{% endraw %} style for a numbered list.

 If you are stuck, take a look at the `Motion to Dismiss-Final.docx` file to see one possible solution.

-Other [Jinja2 control structures](http://jinja.pocoo.org/docs/2.10/templates/#list-of-control-structures) can also be used to control the display of text in the template.
-For example, when displaying a list of information, you will want to make use of a `for` statement.
+If you are curious, for advanced use other [Jinja2 control structures](http://jinja.pocoo.org/docs/2.10/templates/#list-of-control-structures) can also be used to control the display of text in the template.
+For example, when displaying a list of information, you may want to make use of a `for` statement.

 ### Applying legal reasoning
-You may have wondered how exactly the end user of the interview is supposed to know the bases for dismissal.
+You may have wondered how the end user of the interview is supposed to know the bases for dismissal.
 One of the most powerful features of a guided interview platform like Docassemble is the possibility to simulate a "lawyer in a box" at the other end of the interview.

 Here are the basic legal rules necessary to understand each basis for dismissal: